Prep & Resources

 BACKGROUND GUIDES AND UPDATE PAPERS

-Background guides and update papers are available on your committee page.
+Background guides and update papers will be available on your committee page.
 We strongly recommend reading these documents before conference in order to get a sense of what your committee’s topics are all about.

 RULES OF PROCEDURE